 Conflicts of Interest and Disclosure of Certain Interests

-This Conflict of Interest Policy is designed to help Operation First Response, Inc Directors identify situations that present potential conflicts of interest and to provide Operation First Response, Inc with a procedure, which, if observed, will allow a transaction to be treated as valid and binding even though a director may have a conflict of interest with respect to the transaction.
+This Conflict of Interest Policy is designed to help Operation First Response, Inc Directors identify situations that present potential conflicts of interest and to provide Operation First Response, Inc with a procedure, that, if observed, will allow a transaction to be treated as valid and binding even though a director may have a conflict of interest with respect to the transaction.

-It is the policy of Operation First Response, Inc to strengthen our trust and confidence in each other, to maintain the public’s confidence, to expedite the resolution of problems, to reduce the effect and to minimize the organizational and/or individual stress which might be caused by a Conflict of Interest.
+It is the policy of Operation First Response, Inc to strengthen our trust and confidence in each other, maintain the public’s confidence, expedite the resolution of problems, reduce the effect and minimize the organizational and/or individual stress which might be caused by a Conflict of Interest.
 As our organization serves the community – not just a special interest group, the appearance of a Conflict of Interest could cause embarrassment to Operation First Response, Inc, jeopardize our organization’s credibility or damage our reputation.
 While such transactions may not be illegal, they are vulnerable to legal challenges or public misunderstanding and should be avoided in most cases.

 - A “Conflict of Interest” is any circumstance described in Part 2 of this Policy.

 - A “Responsible Person” is any person serving as a director or officer of Operation First Response, Inc, including non-voting directors.

 - A “Family Member” is a spouse, domestic partner, parent, child, in-law, brother or sister of a Responsible Person.

 - A “Material Financial Interest” is a financial interest of any kind, which could reasonably affect a Responsible Person’s or Family Member’s judgment with respect to transactions made on behalf of Operation First Response, Inc with a third party, including any form of compensation or financial gain from such a transaction.